Ferdinand VI: Marriage

 Ferdinand was married on January 20, 1729, to Infanta Barbara of Portugal, daughter of John V of Portugal and Maria Anna of Austria.
 He was sixteen and she was eighteen.
 The couple had no children.

 Reign

 When Ferdinand came to the throne in 1746, Spain was embroiled in the War of the Austrian Succession, which ended with little benefit for Spain.
 He started his reign by eliminating the influence of his stepmother and her group of Italian courtiers.
 As king he followed a steady policy of neutrality in the conflict between the Kingdom of France and the Kingdom of Great Britain.
 He refused to be tempted by the offers of either kingdom into declaring war on the other.

 Prominent figures during his reign were Marquis of Ensenada, a Francophile; and José de Carvajal y Lancáster, a supporter of the alliance with Great Britain.
 The fight between both ended in 1754 with the death of Carvajal and the fall of Ensenada, after which Ricardo Wall became the most powerful advisor to the monarch.

+He felt the earthquake that struck Lisbon on 1 November 1755 whilst he was staying at Royal Monastery of El Escorial, and rushed to Madrid.
+There, he ordered all the local authorities across the country to complete a survey to ascertain the effects and casualties of the earthquake on the municipalities.